ThatGuyDed/Anarchy/README.md

 You are allowed a maximum of 50 lines of additions and deletions each.
 You get 25 lines of additions and deletions each added to your allowance every 12 hours.

 Have fun with Anarchy!
-Don't break it! :)
+Break it! :)